GeneDer/coding-challenge/README.md

 ## Testing your directory structure and output format
 [Back to Table of Contents](README.md#table-of-contents)

-To make sure that your code has the correct directory strucure and the format of the output data in output.txt is correct, we included a test script, called `run_tests.sh` in the insight_testsuite folder.
+To make sure that your code has the correct directory structure and the format of the output data in output.txt is correct, we included a test script, called `run_tests.sh` in the insight_testsuite folder.

 The tests are stored simply as text files under the `insight_testsuite/tests` folder.
 Each test should have a separate folder and within should have a `tweet_input` folder for `tweets.txt` and a `tweet_output` folder for `output.txt` corresponding to the current test.